-This recipe for blackened fish tacos with pico de gallo is in partnership with Sitka Salmon Shares.
+This recipe for blackened cod tacos with pico de gallo is in partnership with Sitka Salmon Shares.
 All views and opinions are my own.

 About this recipe